Find out how a chat bot called Alex is helping raise awareness and inspire future service delivery ideas.

-Thanks to Ian from Cyrenians for sharing how they’re using digital in the third sector.
+Thanks to Ian from Cyrenians for sharing how they’re using digital in the voluntary sector.
 We hope you’re feeling digitally inspired after reading it.
 Don’t forget to share it with your networks to keep the inspiration flowing and tell us what you think @digiscot using #digitalpioneers.

 If you’d like to help spread some more digital inspiration across the voluntary sector then get in touch, we’d love to hear from you and share it with our networks.